 Richard has worked for the private, the public and the third sectors in various roles and for organisations including Gardner Merchant Leisure, Chester Boyd, Letheby & Christopher and Leith’s, Kingston University Service Company.

-I am responsible for making sure our members, staff and visitors can use Freemasons’ Hall each day we are open.
-My teams are Security, Reception, Post Room and Room Bookings.
-Together with Tony Retberg, Facilities Manager, we also manage contracts such as the cleaning, waste, overnight security and pest control.
-The Facilities team cover 6 days a week and from 07:00 until 21:00 a day – longer if we are open on a Sunday or later during the week because of a commercial hire.
-Tony, Katherine and I look after the non-Masonic hires of FMH – from filming to dinners, conferences to fashion shows, Christmas parties to drinks receptions, concerts to charity events and Katherine and I look after the Lodge & Chapter Dining and UGLE events at FMH
+I am part of the Senior Team at FMH, and I am responsible for making sure our members, staff and visitors can use Freemasons’ Hall each day we are open and can enjoy their time in the building.
+My teams are Security, Reception, Post Room, Portering and Maintenance.
+Together with Tony Retberg, Facilities Manager, we also manage contracts such as the cleaning, waste management, overnight security and pest control.
+With Paul Tinnams, Maintenance Supervisor, we are responsible for all the plants, machinery, heating and ventilation, upholstery, French Polishing, decorating and carpentry and we manage a contractor who helps with the plumbing.
+The Building Services team covers 6 days a week from 07:00 until 21:00 – longer if FMH is open on a Sunday or later during the week because of a commercial hire.

 I spent part of my childhood living in Africa and on Ascension Island.

 Donald joined UGLE in 2017.
 He worked in the City as a solicitor and in-house at an international children’s charity before joining UGLE.

 I advise on compliance and run the legal department.
 This supports the organisation on legal matters including litigation, data protection, contracts, property, intellectual property and charity law.
 It also encompasses the Masonic disciplinary system and records management.

 The humility and courtesy of Freemasons, and our small role in helping facilitate the huge amount of charity work they do.

 Bouldering, running, gardening, reading, piano, DIY, clowning around with my children.